SaiDarshan2003/PortFolio-1/README.md

 npm install
 ```

-This will install all the necessary pakages at the versions I use.
+This will install all the necessary packages at the versions I use.

 Then Go to your respective Components And Start Coding....